Mortgage in Arizona

 After you determine which mortgage type you want, you can compare rates and see how much you'll pay with our Arizona mortgage calculator.

-If you're a first-time homebuyer in Arizona, you should know that there's quite generous down payment assistance offered by the state through the HOME+PLUS program.
+If you're a first-time homebuyer in Arizona, the state offers generous down payment assistance through the HOME+PLUS program.

 With this program, you can receive a 30-year fixed-rate, FHA, VA, USDA, or conventional mortgage backed by Freddie Mac or Fannie Mae.
 You'll also get down payment/closing cost assistance ranging from 3% to 5% of the loan value if you're eligible.